 Paying for care and support at home

-If you receive one of these services, you may have to contribute towards the cost of it.
-Supported Living is a chargeable non-residential service, as there is care and support available to service users residing there.
+If you receive one of these services, you may have to pay towards the cost of it.
+The rules on how we calculate whether you must pay towards your care and support follow Government legislation to make sure charges are fair and reasonable.

 How will you work out if I must pay towards my care?